Migrations

 Performance

-- think about the size of the collection.
-On production, it can be that the collection has a lot of data, and your migration might take a long time or can lead to time-out errors.
+- Think about the size of the collection.
+On production, large collections with a lot of data, might take a long time to migrate or can lead to time-out errors.

-- but think about handle items separately with extra logging and separate error handling
+- Use methods already provided by mongo for bulk operations (e.g. updateMany, deleteMany etc.).
+But think about handle items separately with extra logging and separate error handling in that case.

 skip